maximekuhn/brainfuck/README.md

 # Brainfuck
-This project provides a handful set of tools for the [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck).
+This project provides a handful set of tools for the [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) language.
 It currenctly includes:
 - a lexer
 - a parser